 The best businesses seem to sense what the customer needs and immediately respond with value.
 In fact, they deliver a continuous flow of value.
-They know that lulls, in which the customer must wait, dissolve trust and feed doubt.
+They know that customer wait time dissolves the customer’s trust and feeds their doubt.

 Minimizing wait time delivers bottomline results, but wait time can be tough to pin down.
 It’s sneaky.
-It hides in pathways, in cars & trucks, in airplanes, in telephone systems, in email, in waiting rooms, on shelves, in meetings, in hand-offs, and in missteps.
+It hides in places like cars & trucks, airplanes, telephone systems, email inboxes, waiting rooms, meetings, hand-offs, approval queues, and missteps.

-Minimizing wait time and achieving success requires faith in people’s ability to learn and grow.
-It requires an environment that fosters learning and improvement.
-One where mistakes are embraced as part of the process, and questions flow freely.
+But we need to first have faith in people’s ability to learn and grow.
+We must create an environment that fosters learning and improvement, where questions flow freely.
+One where learning from mistakes is just part of the process.

 The next time rework happens, invest a moment in tracking down the root cause and figuring out how to prevent it in the future.
 You can start with the 5 Whys Method.
 It makes quick work of finding the root of a problem.

 In my experience, problems that cause rework are commonly rooted in the following areas:

 - Target / objective (lack of clarity)